Gain the confidence, knowledge, and skills to work with any client

 - Interpret the inflammatory process and all of the stages associated with an injury.

 - Distinguish the difference between a ligament and a tendon injury.

-- Interpret the base pain mechanisms an individual experience with any soft tissue, bone or orthopedic injury.
+- Interpret the base pain mechanisms an individual experiences with any soft tissue, bone or orthopaedic injury.

 - Interpret the evidence-based research behind common soft tissue injuries, including the medical management, physical therapy and rehabilitation involved.

 - Deduce the difference between mobility and stability as it relates to the post-rehabilitation client.

 - Defend an exercise program that includes post-rehabilitation training principles designed for a client that is individualized and client-specific.